-As we bring together a diversity of knowledgeable advisors on these issues, we are highlighting the critical topics and challenges that must be addressed, along with a compilation of resources.
+As we brought together a diversity of knowledgeable advisors on these issues, we highlighted the critical topics and challenges that must be addressed, along with a compilation of resources.
 The challenges are many and varied, from difficulties in filling cybersecurity jobs, to gender pay disparities, to why women veterans may struggle in transitioning to a civilian environment, as well as seeking and finding meaningful employment.

-The aim of the conference is to help women veterans:
+The aim of the conference was to help women veterans: